elastisys/compliantkubernetes/docs/user-guide/self-managed-services/keycloak.md

 As of May 2023, Keycloak is a [CNCF Incubating project](https://www.cncf.io/blog/2023/04/11/keycloak-joins-cncf-as-an-incubating-project/).

-In this guide we outline the necessary steps to configure and deploy a Keycloak instance on a Compliant Kubernetes cluster that is using the [managed PostgreSQL service](../additional-services/postgresql.md).
+In this guide we outline the necessary steps to configure and deploy a Keycloak instance on a Welkin cluster that is using the [managed PostgreSQL service](../additional-services/postgresql.md).

-This will provide you with a robust and secure IAM solution to manage user access and authorization for your applications running on Compliant Kubernetes.
+This will provide you with a robust and secure IAM solution to manage user access and authorization for your applications running on Welkin.

 ## Initial preparation